 The truth is that many of these fires were preventable – a little bit of common sense and regular maintenance goes a long ways.
-Taking the time to inspect potential hazards in the barn and in the home might be the difference between “Happy Holidays” and “Call 9-1-1.”
+Taking the time to inspect potential hazards in the barn and in the home might be the difference between an ordinary day and “Call 9-1-1.”

 Prevent Fires in the Barn

 - Hay Precautions – The abundance and flammability of hay can be a massive hazard if proper precautions are not taken.
 Don’t store it near lights, electrical boxes, or outlets, and monitor the bales to make sure they have adequate ventilation.

 - Smoke Detectors – Yes, there should be smoke detectors in the barn, too!
 Consider connecting the detectors with a loud siren so they can be heard when no one’s in the barn.

 - Heating Systems – Regularly maintain your furnace and check that there are no leaks in any gas and fuel oil systems.
 Make sure all ducts and air shafts are clean of dust and debris.

 - Electrical Systems – Conduit, conduit, conduit!
 Those pesky rodents like to chew on things, so make sure the wires, even extension cords, are encased in a metal conduit pipe.
 Also, make sure your power needs are met without overloading your electrical system.